flexi-framework/flexi/doc/userguide/tutorials/05_taylorGreenVortex/tgv.md

 ~~~~~~~

 FLEXI has three ways of doing polynomial de-aliasing.
 Mode 0: don't do it.
-Mode 1: a filter is applyd to the time-update $(J*U_t)$.
+Mode 1: a filter is applied to the time-update $(J*U_t)$.
 The filter is formulated as a Galerkin projection of degree $N$ to $NUnder$, the effective resolution is thus $NUnder$.
 Mode 2: in principle identical to Mode 1, but takes into account non-linear metric terms.
 For the linear mesh of this tutorial the result is identical, while Mode 2 is slightly more computational expensive, so we omit it.
-Mode 3: applies the projection filter only to the advective part of the discretisation, ie ignoring the viscous flux.
-This results in an computationally more efficient scheme.
+Mode 3: applies the projection filter only to the advective part of the discretization, i.e. ignoring the viscous flux.
+This results in a computationally more efficient scheme.
 Filtering is here from $NOver$ to $N$, thus the effective resolution is on $N$ in contrast to mode 1 and 2.

 For FLEXI we can run under-resolved computations without sub grid scale model.
-The only artifical dissiaption is then provided by the Riemann solver used for the inter-cell fluxes.
-You can change the Riemann solver to see the effect with the following paramerters:
+The only artifical dissipation is then provided by the Riemann solver used for the inter-cell fluxes.
+You can change the Riemann solver to see the effect with the following parameters:

 ~~~~~~~
     ! ================================================ !